firolino/clang-tools-extra/docs/clang-tidy/checks/readability-one-name-per-declaration.rst

 readability-one-name-per-declaration
 ====================================

-This check can be used to find declarations, which declare more than one name.
+This check can be used to find declarations that declare more than one name.
-It helps improving readability and prevents potential bugs caused by inattention and C/C++ syntax specifics.
+It helps improve readability and prevents potential bugs caused by inattention and C/C++ syntax specifics.

 In addition, appropriate fix-it hints are provided and all user-intended